zerotein/RCF/README.txt

 *Construct executables

+The source codes are written in c++ and perl.
-Source codes are under the source directory and executables can be created by following command.
+The c++ source codes are under the source directory and executables can be created by following command.

 >make